Exploring the ultra-faint dwarf Bootes I using JWST and HST: Metallicity distribution and binaries: Introduction

 In this paper, we take advantage of imaging data collected with the HST and the \textit{James Webb} Space Telescope (JWST) to study Bo\"otes\,I, one of the most extensively investigated UFDs.
 The resulting high-precision photometry enables us to pursue two main goals: (i) the determination of the metallicity distribution, and (ii) the characterization of the binary fraction along the main sequence (MS).

-Discovered by \citet{belokurov2006}, Bo\"otes,I has since been the subject of numerous investigations of its stellar populations and chemical composition.
+Discovered by \citet{belokurov2006}, Bo\"otes\,I has since been the subject of numerous investigations of its stellar populations and chemical composition.
 With a luminosity of $L_V = 2.8 \times 10^4,L_{\odot}$, Bo\"otes\,I is among the brightest known UFDs.
 Using the Ca\textsc{ii} K line–strength index, \citet{norris2008} reported a mean [Fe/H] of $-2.51 \pm 0.13$ for a sample of 16 stars.
-Further high-resolution spectroscopic studies have confirmed a mean value of $\langle\mathrm{[Fe/H]}\rangle \simeq -2.6$, a wide iron range of $\sim$2 dex, and very metal-poor stars with [Fe/H] $<-3.5$ \citep{norris2010b, lai2011, romano2015}.
+Further high-resolution spectroscopic studies have confirmed a mean value of $\langle\mathrm{[Fe/H]}\rangle \simeq -2.6$, a wide iron range of $\sim$2 dex, and very metal-poor stars with [Fe/H] $<-3.5$ \citep{norris2010b, koposov2011, gilmore2013, ishigaki2014}.
+Similar results were also inferred using low- to medium-resolution spectroscopy \citep{lai2011, jenkins2021, longeard2022, sandford2025}.
 As noted above, Bo\"otes\,I exhibits a relatively large line-of-sight velocity dispersion, implying a high mass-to-light ratio and a significant dark-matter component.

 Bo\"otes\,I is composed of old stellar populations and hosts a conspicuous fraction of binaries.
-From an analysis of the color-magnitude diagram (CMD) based on HST data, \citet{brown2014} inferred an age of about 13\,Gyr, while \citet{gennaro2018} used the same data to constrain a binary fraction of $\sim0.28$ to characterize the mass function.
-The main structural and physical properties of Bo"otes\,I are summarized in Table~\ref{tab1}.
+From an analysis of the color-magnitude diagram (CMD) based on HST data, \citet[][see also \citealt{Durbin2025}]{brown2014} inferred an age of about 13\,Gyr, while \citet{gennaro2018} used the same data to constrain a binary fraction of $\sim0.28$ to characterize the mass function.
+The main structural and physical properties of Bo\"otes\,I are summarized in Table~\ref{tab1}.

 The paper is organized as follows.
 Section\,\ref{sec2} describes the dataset and the methods for deriving high-precision photometry and astrometry.
 In Sect.\,\ref{sec_cmd}, we present the CMD of Bo\"otes\,I. Section \ref{sec_met} describes the methods to infer the metallicity distribution of stars in Bo\"otes\,I by using photometry of M-dwarfs, while Sect.\,\ref{sec_bin} is dedicated to the determination of the binary fraction and the investigation of the binary stars in Bo\"otes\,I. Finally, Sect.\,\ref{sec_con} provides a summary and a discussion of the results.